Indiana’s largest city has the state’s capitol, two million people, the most famous auto race track in the world, but zero casinos.

 They have 30 live table games.
 These include four roulette wheels, two craps games, Three-card poker, Mississippi Stud, and 14 tables with either blackjack or blackjack variants with side bets.

 In addition to the live versions, you’ll find electronic versions of roulette, craps and baccarat.
 Plus there’s the fun multi-player electronic blackjack game.
 There’s also a high-limit room with blackjack offered.

-Harrah’s Hoosier Park does not have a poker room, but they have “The Book”, which is what Caesars Entertainment properties call their sportsbook.
+Harrah’s Hoosier Park does not have a poker room, but they a Caesars Sportsbook.
 While the casino is open 24 hours a day of course, the sportsbook opens at 11 AM on weekdays, and 10 AM on weekends – enough time to get those NFL picks in.